Malcomson family: History

 During the 1832, David Malcomson became involved in another venture, which could well have been pondering when, a few years earlier, Shiel had found his eyes fixed on the river under his feet.
 His various industrial undertakings spurred him to interest himself in means of promoting commerce, in which transport was always a relevant factor.
 He and other Clonmel millers were annoyed by the constant raising of freights from Waterford to Liverpool and at the same time were interested in making the Suir navigable as far as Carrick for vessel of 300 tons burden, twice the existing tonnage, so that Carrick merchants could ship direct their own stores.

-In 1835, David was the principal speaker at a meeting held in Carrick-on-Suir for promoting the River Suir Navigation Company which obtained Parliamentary sanction the following year.
+In 1835, David was the principal speaker at a meeting held in Carrick-on-Suir for promoting the River Suir Navigation Company which obtained approval the following year in the River Suir Navigation and Canal Act 1836 (6 & 7 Will.
+4. c. xc).
 The Malcomsons began by chartering steamers, but later became owners themselves.
 Eventually they built and operated the largest fleet of iron steamers in the world between the mid-1850s and the late-1860s, including five trans-Atlantic passenger liners.
 One of David's sons, John Malcomson, looked after this end of the business, living at Waterford in Adelphi Terrace.
 An account of the history of the involvement of the Malcomson family in shipping from 1836 until the end of the century was printed in The Journal of Commerce and Shipping Telegraph.

 From 1837-58, Joseph was in supreme control of the firm of Malcomson Bros.
 The business which had begun with corn mills and stores at Clonmel, Carrick on Suir and Waterford, a calico factory at Clonmel and a cotton factory at Portlaw, inherited from his father, was expanded by him and diversified into other fields of activity.
 Among these was a jute mill at Carrick which however did not last long, some of its machinery being sold to Denny Bros of Waterford to make bacon wrappers.
 The main new ventures were shipping (Waterford Steamship Company, St Petersburgh Steamship Company and a major interest in the Cork Steamship Company) and railways (Waterford and Limerick Railway Company).

 Malcomson Bros became involved with railways round about 1845, when they tried to have the line of the proposed railway to the west diverted from north of the river to one south of it which would have passed through Portlaw.
 An investigation was held and the report of the Board of Trade acquiesced in the Malcomson petition.
 Despite this, the track was constructed on the other bank.
 The Malcomsons petitioned the House of Lords and the House of Commons of the United Kingdom but their objection was overruled on the grounds that they were shareholders in the company.